Atlas7/fungai-blog/_posts/2017-12-13-train-a-basic-wild-mushroom-classifier.md

 We will be reusing the instructions from our previous article [Tensorflow for Poets]({% post_url 2017-12-11-tensorflow-for-poets %}).

 Create a conda environment with Anaconda (this may take a while).
 If you've already done this previously, feel free to skip this step.
+Open a brand new terminal window:

 ```
 $ cd ~